aptech/docs/docs/CR-msym.rst

 ----------------
 .. function:: msym str

+    :param str: ,
-    :param str: literal or ^string (up to 8 letters) which, if not surrounded by quotes, is forced to uppercase.
+        if not surrounded by quotes, is forced to uppercase.
 This is the string to be printed for missing values.
 The default is '.'.
-    :type str: TODO
+    :type str: literal or ^string (up to 8 letters) which

 Examples
 ----------------